 - Increasing global supply would improve developing nations access to vaccines.

-Firstly, in refuting Big Pharma’s ‘arguments’ against patents, I show that it’s at best, PR foil or myths, at its worst, lies.
-It serves to distracts and misleads us from seeing the benefits of the waiver.
+Firstly, in refuting Big Pharma’s ‘arguments’ against patents I show that it’s, at best, PR foil or myths, and, at its worst, lies.
+It serves to distract, and misleads us from seeing the benefits of the waiver.
 From there, we see the legal barricades that Big Pharma puts up to prevent patents waivers from working, which politicians cite as a reason not to waive patents.
-Together, it establishes perfectly logical reasoning for Big Pharma to keep profiting (amid/from the human suffering).
+Together, it establishes perfectly logical reasoning for Big Pharma to keep profiting – amid/from the human suffering.

 Debunking the Myth: Vaccines are not a barrier to access

 Arguments from Big Pharma sound familiar: “There is no evidence that IP rights in any way hamper access to Covid-19-related medicines and technologies.”
 For starters, Big Pharma does have a history of impeding vaccine development and competition through transnational IPRs.
-In the TRIPS proposal, South Africa cites a legal battle launched by Medecins San Frontier (MSF) for how Pfizer’s patent blocked the development of alternative versions of a vaccine for pneumonia, as well as a similar case in South Korea.
-It is plausible that a similar situation will arise with Covid-19 vaccines unless steps are taken to address the IP barriers.
+In the TRIPS proposal, South Africa cites a legal battle launched by Medecins San Frontier (MSF) for how Pfizer’s patent blocked the development of alternative versions of a vaccine for pneumonia, with a similar case in South Korea as well.
+It is plausible that a similar situation will arise with Covid-19 vaccines, unless steps are taken to address the IP barriers.
 (Not to mention in the 1990s, innovative antiviral treatment for AIDS was basically unaffordable because pharmaceutical insisted on patent-induced monopolies 1990s).

-Nonetheless, it is true that, with the technology’s recency and revolutionary know-how, no other pharma company can replicate the vaccine quickly, even with additional capacity.
-On top of the intellectual property, additional technology transfer or access to materials is needed, which could take up to months or years, according to McKinsey.
+Nonetheless, it is true that with the technology’s recency and revolutionary know-how, no other pharma company can replicate the vaccine quickly, even with additional capacity.
+On top of the intellectual property, additional technology transfer or access to materials is needed, which, according to McKinsey, could take up to months or years.

 However, although bottlenecks cannot be instantly unblocked, the waiver will help improve access and supply in the medium to long-term.
 This is done in four main channels: